Trace your agents

 The Weave SDK emits OTel spans that conform to the [GenAI semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/) and [GenAI agent span conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-agent-spans/).
 Weave accepts any OTel span, stores all attributes, and makes them queryable.
 You can add arbitrary attributes to spans with the standard OTel span API alongside Weave's tracing objects.

-## How spans appear in the Weave UI
+## How data appears in the Weave UI

 After you instrument your agent with the preceding patterns and run it, your traces appear in the **Agents** tab of your Weave project at `https://wandb.ai/[YOUR-TEAM]/[YOUR-PROJECT]/weave/agents`.

-* The **Sessions list** shows all sessions with a minimap of turn activity.
+* The **Conversations tab** shows all conversations with a minimap of turn activity.

-* The **multi-turn session view** opens when you click a session and shows each turn, its LLM calls, tool executions, token counts, and any attached feedback.
+* The **Conversation detail view** opens when you click a conversation and shows all turns, its LLM calls, tool executions, token counts, and any attached feedback.

 For details on viewing Agents data in Weave, see [View agent activity](/weave/guides/tracking/view-agent-activity).